aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 ## The Hardy-Littlewood estimate

-As described on the [wikipedia page](](https://en.wikipedia.org/wiki/Goldbach%27s_comet)) for Goldbach's comet, the number of Goldbach partitions can be estimated using the following formulae from Hardy and Littlewood (1922) :
+As described on the [wikipedia page](](https://en.wikipedia.org/wiki/Goldbach%27s_comet)) for Goldbach's comet, the number of Goldbach partitions can be estimated using the following formulae from Hardy and Littlewood (1922):

 $$\frac{g(E)}{g_{av}} = \Pi_2 \prod \frac{p-1}{p-2}$$

-where the product is taken over all primes p that are factors of $E/2$, $\Pi_2$ being the twin primes constant :
+where the product is taken over all primes p that are factors of $E/2$, $\Pi_2$ being the twin primes constant:

 $$\Pi_2 = \prod_{p \geq 3} \left( 1 - \frac{1}{(1-p)^2} \right)$$